lowdefy/lowdefy/README.md

 - 🔌 Extend app functionality with npm plugins.
 - ⚛️ Built on top of [Next.js](https://nextjs.org/) and [Auth.js](https://authjs.dev/).
 - 🌐 Host your apps anywhere you host Next.js.
+- ✂️ Only code your business logic.

-Create internal tools, admin panels, BI dashboards, and CRUD apps with simple YAML or JSON config.
+Create internal tools, web apps, admin panels, BI dashboards, web sites and CRUD apps with simple YAML or JSON config.

 ### 🛠 Build Web UIs with Easy Config

 Lowdefy config is easy to read, write, copy, paste, or template.
-It's just like code, but simpler.
+Config when you can, but code when you need to.

 - Over 70 Blocks and 150 logic operators for a quick start.
 - Dynamic UIs with simple state management.